210726-Enterprise/MoonVase4_P2/README.md

 - At least one external API must be leveraged

 Suggested bonus goals:
-- Deploy API using ECS w/ Docker (instead of Elastic Beanstalk)
 - Secure your Java API using Spring Security

 ## User Story